 In this article, I will discuss the seven categories of Customer Lifecycle events and how Customer Success professionals can leverage each of these to maximize the value of their solution:

 Natero was founded on the premise that Customer Success teams need better access to actionable customer data.
 Early on, we also recognized that CSMs were struggling with more than just customer intelligence.
-Customer Success teams were often working out of their inboxes, and juggling spreadsheets, shared docs, and productivity apps just to stay in sync and manage their customer tasks.
+Customer Success teams were often working out of their inboxes, and juggling spreadsheets or productivity apps just to stay in sync and manage their customer tasks.

-This often led to reactive behavior and business processes that couldn’t scale.
+This often led to reactive behavior and business processes that didn't scale.